intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Messaging.md

 ### Producers/Consumers

-The messaging framework provides a bridge for datasets to be produced or consumed through multiple brokers and storage repositories.
+The messaging framework provides a bridge for datasets to be produced or consumed by multiple brokers and storage repositories.

-The topics and targets are summarised below.

-- `Producer` and `Consumer` classes provide wrappers for each different **Dataset**.
+- `Producer` and `Consumer` classes provide wrappers for each **Dataset**

-- _Feature_ messages propogate 'feature toggle' changes to each configurable service.
+- they invoke `Publisher` and `Subscriber` classes to initiate and complete message deliverY

+The source and target topics and subscriptions are summarised below:

+- `Producer` classes pull messages from **Source** topics and deliver these to **Target** topics

+- `Consuemr` classes pull messages from **Target** subscriptions which originate in the **Source** topic.

-- _Monitoring__ messages stream device data through the API host to the `analytics` repository.
+- **Monitoring** services stream device data through the API host to the `analytics` repository.

+- **Feature** services provide message flows which propogate 'feature toggle' changes to each configurable service.

 Service                    | Class                          | Source  Topic / Subscription  | Target Topic / Subscription
 ---                        | ---                            | ---                         | ---